Operation Marg Bar Sarmachar: Pakistan strikes terrorist hideouts in Iran after airspace violation by Tehran

 “This action is a manifestation of Pakistan’s unflinching resolve to protect and defend its national security against all threats.
 The successful execution of this highly complex operation is also a testimony to the professionalism of the Pakistan Armed Forces.”

-“Pakistan will continue to take all necessary steps to preserve the safety and security of its people which is sacrosanct, inviolable and sacred,” said MOFA.
+“Pakistan will continue to take all necessary steps to preserve the safety and security of its people which is sacrosanct, inviolable and sacred,” said FO.

 The statement stressed that Pakistan “fully respects the sovereignty and territorial integrity of the Islamic Republic of Iran”, adding “the sole objective of today’s act was in pursuit of Pakistan’s own security and national interest which is paramount and cannot be compromised”.